michaelmsonne/AzureDevOpsBackupTool/README.md

 ## Usage

+Paramenters (**NOT FINAL**):

+- --token
+    - token.bin: Use an encrypted .bin file (based on hardware ID´s) with your personal access token in.
+    (Remember to run --tokenfile <token.data> to create the file first beside the application .exe!)
+    - <token.data>: Replace this with your Azure DevOps personal access token.
+- --org: Replace this with your Azure DevOps organization name.
+- --backup: Specify the local directory where you want to store the Azure DevOps repository backups.
+- --server: IP address or domain name of the SMTP server for sending email notifications.
+- --port: The SMTP server port
+- --from: The email address for the notification emails to send from.
+- --toemail: The email address to report is send to.
+- --unzip: Use this option to extract the downloaded Zip files into a directory structure.
+- --cleanup: Use this option to cleanup the blob files downloaded from the API in the backup folder.
+- --daystokeepbackup: Set the number of days to retain backup files before automatic removal (default is 30 days if not specified).
+- --simpelreportlayout: Use this option to use the old email report layout.
+- --priority 'type': Specify the email priority for notifications (e.g., high, normal, low).
+- --help, /h or /?: Show the help menu
+- --info or /about: Show the about menu

 Mandatory arguments is: **`--token, --org, --outdir, --server, --port, --from and --to`**

 If the **--unzip** argument is present, the program will create a directory for each repository based on the information provided by each Zip/JSON file pair.
 In this directory, we will get the original file and folder structure with real file names and extensions.
 Looping through all the items on the JSON list file, we consider a simple condition: if the item is a folder we create the directory according to the item.path property.
 Otherwise, we assume it’s a blob and we extract it from the Zip archive into the corresponding directory assigning the original file name and extension.